-- 1. the attached financial statements and notes thereto comply with the Corporations Act 2001, the Accounting Standards as described in note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - 2. the attached financial statements and notes thereto comply with the International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 1 to the financial statements; - 3. the attached financial statements and notes thereto give a true and fair view of the company's financial position as at 30 June 2023 and of its performance for the financial year ended on that date; and - 4. there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. the attached financial statements and notes thereto comply with the Corporations Act 2001, the Accounting Standards as described in note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - 2. the attached financial statements and notes thereto comply with the International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 1 to the financial statements; - 3. the attached financial statements and notes thereto give a true and fair view of the company's financial position as at 30 June 2024 and of its performance for the financial year ended on that date; - 4. there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and - 5. the consolidated entity disclosure statement on page 35 is true and correct.

-This declaration has been made after receiving the declarations required to be made to the Directors by the Managing Director and the Chief Financial Officer regarding the financial statements in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2023.
+This declaration has been made after receiving the declarations required to be made to the Directors by the Managing Director and the Chief Financial Officer regarding the financial statements in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2024.
 The declarations received were that, in the opinion of the Managing Director and the Chief Financial Officer to the best of their knowledge, the financial records of the Company have been properly maintained, that the financial statements comply with accounting standards and that they give a true and fair view.